indjev99/Despirala-Engine/README.md

 ## User interface

 The UI is entirely in the console.
 It should be fairly intuitive.
 Moves are written in the format: name of the move, followed by its arguments given as numbers.
-E.g. "Collect 3", "Two triples 3 5", "Despirala".
+E.g. "Collect 3", "Two triples 3 5", "Despirala", "Reroll".
 While collecting the two possible moves are "Continue collecting" and "Stop collecting" (or just "Continue" and "Stop").
 Move names are case insensitive.

 ## Performance stats

-Stats for model_max are obtained with 100 million tests.
+Stats for normal_exact.model are obtained with 100 million tests.
 All othere stats are obtained with a million tests.
 Note that for a perfect model, "expected score" will be equal to the empirical mean.

-### Stats for max.model
+### Stats for normal_exact.model

 Expected score: 443.616